fsprojects/FSharp.Data/docs/content/index.md

 The F# Data library implements everything you need to access data in your F# applications and scripts.
-It contains F# type providers for working with structured file formats (CSV, HTML, JSON and XML) and for accessing the WorldBank and Freebase services.
+It contains F# type providers for working with structured file formats (CSV, HTML, JSON and XML) and for accessing the WorldBank data.
 It also includes helpers for parsing CSV, HTML and JSON files and for sending HTTP requests.

 This library focuses on providing a simple, mostly read-only, access to the structured documents